aduvenhage/ais-decoder/README.md

 msg = ais_decoder.popAisMessage().asdict()
 ```

-Message fragments, for multi-fragment messages, are managed and stored internally.  'msg' will be empty if no output is ready yet. 'pushAisSentence(...)' scans for one sentence only and sentences should always end with a newline.
+'pushAisSentence(...)' scans for one sentence only and sentences should always end with a newline.  'popAisMessage().asdict()' returns a Python dictionary with the message fields.
+Message fragments, for multi-fragment messages, are managed and stored internally.  'msg' will be empty if no output is ready yet.

 The interface also has 'pushChunk(data, len)' that accepts any number of messages.
 Incomplete sentences at the end of the supplied chunk will be buffered until the next call.